dworrels/dworrels.github.io/README.md

 # dworrels.github.io

 Welcome to my personal portfolio!
-This repository contains the code for my personal website, showcasing my projects, skills, and experiences in the field of computer science.

-Hi, I'm Dean Worrels, a Computer Science student at the University of South Florida with a passion for technology.
-My portfolio highlights my journey, skills, and projects
+I'm Dean Worrels, a Computer Science student at the University of South Florida with a passion for technology.
+My portfolio highlights my journey, skills, and projects This repository contains the code for my personal website, showcasing my projects, skills, and experiences in the field of computer science.

-Website Features
+WEBSITE FEATURES:

 Home Page: Overview of who I am and my background.